samunicode/sameer-s_resume/README.md

 ## Usage

 To use this project, you need to open the index.html file in your browser.
-You can also use a live server extension if you have one installed in your code editor.
+You can also use a live server extension if you have one installed in your code editor like VSCode.
 You can then view my resume and click on the different sections to see more details.

 ## License